Insurance Fraud Crimes in Phoenix

 - That your false statement was material (or substantially important) to the insurance payment or claim.
 This can include making a false statement about receiving a neighborhood award for the beauty of your home to an insurance company during a robbery claim, which does not in any way affect the payout for your loss.

-In Arizona, insurance fraud is treated as a minimum class 6 felony, but the charge can increase in severity depending upon the scope and amount of the fraud.
+In Phoenix, insurance fraud is treated as a minimum class 6 felony, but the charge can increase in severity depending upon the scope and amount of the fraud.

 - If you are found guilty of insurance, you can face more than 10 years in prison for insurance fraud in extreme cases, as well as fines totaling $150,000 plus a $5,000 civil penalty for each individual violation